 2.3.
 Morphological, cultural, and conidial characterization

-Twelve confirmed Colletotrichum isolates (CT1-CT5 from Thiruvananthapuram, CK1-CK3 from Kollam, and CP1-CP4 from Palakkad) were characterized phenotypically.
+Twelve confirmed Colletotrichum isolates (CT1–CT5 from Thiruvananthapuram, CK1–CK3 from Kollam, and CP1–CP4 from Palakkad) were subjected to morphological and cultural characterization.2.3.1.

-2.3.1.
 Cultural characteristics

 The isolates were cultured on PDA medium at 27℃ ± 1℃.
 Colony characteristics, including color (front and rear view), margin, texture (fluffy, cottony, or velvety), and presence of zonation or pigmentation, were recorded after nine days of incubation (9 DAI).
 Radial mycelial growth was measured at 3, 5, and 7 DAI to determine the rate of growth (cm day-1).